 What is it?

-The change from the decade old Medical Device Directive (MDD) that was the guidance on how to regulate medical devices that every member state could interpret their own way.
-Now MDD becomes MDR – a regulation, a law.
+The change from the decade old Medical Device Directive (MDD) that provided guidance on how to regulate medical devices.
+Every member state could interpret the MDD in their own way.
+Now, MDD becomes MDR – a regulation, a law.
 Now all countries (competent authorities) will follow a harmonised set of rules.

 When does this happen?